GenSecrets/docs/index.md

 ---
 layout: help
-title: Where should I begin?    |
+title: Where should I begin?
-    | mcplay.gen.run
+mcplay.gen.run
+subtitle: Join today at mcplay.gen.run

+---

-subtitle: Knowledge base and support articles for all of Gen's Universe.
-Join today at mcplay.gen.run
+Knowledge base and support articles for all of Gen's Universe.
 hero:
     background: "#663399"
     image: header_2.jpg